-An introduction to the concepts and principles of biological science; a discussion of the historical development and current applications of scientific thought in biology.
-A survey of life processes and life forms which is an introduction to the diverse fields of biological studies.
+An introduction to the concepts and principles of biological science; the course includes a survey of life processes and life forms which is an introduction to the diverse fields of biological studies.
+Corequisite: BIO 103.

 BIO 102.
 Principles of Biology II.
 3.